tboby/wyoming-onnx-asr/README.md

 uv run --uri 'tcp://0.0.0.0:10300'
 ```

-The `--model` can also be a HuggingFace model like `Systran/faster-distil-whisper-small.en`
+The `--model` can also be a HuggingFace model but see [onnx-asr](https://github.com/istupakov/onnx-asr?tab=readme-ov-file#supported-model-names) for details

 **NOTE**: Models are downloaded temporarily to the `HF_HUB_CACHE` directory, which defaults to `~/.cache/huggingface/hub`.
 You may need to adjust this environment variable when using a read-only root filesystem (e.g., `HF_HUB_CACHE=/tmp`).

 ## Running tooling
-Format: `uv run -s script/format`
+Install [mise](https://mise.jdx.dev/) and use `mise run` to get a list of tasks to test, format, lint, run.